B1nus/wezy/README.md

 - [ ] Decide if loops and if and switch statements should have values
 - [ ] Decide how to handle switch statements return values (zig can be annoying with the type being returned)
 - [ ] Switch statements can take in values
-- [ ] Functions should not be able to take mutable variables from the outside. onyl immutable ones. (now they can be used as closures no problem) (also, it's just good to be able to see in the function declaration if it's mutating anything)
+- [ ] Functions should not be able to take mutable variables from the outside. only immutable ones. (now they can be used as closures no problem) (also, it's just good to be able to see in the function declaration if it's mutating anything)
 - [ ] typesystem? (more like rust? traits? more like go? interfaces?)
 - [ ] MVP